adwicki/ChimeraKit/README.md

 into a .NET application to better manage the complexity.

 Obviously, this process has been repeated for each individual problem - again and again.
-This has resulted in quite a few (potentially super messy) projects which all _kinda_ work but all apply different ways to solve similar issues such as cli parsing.
+This has resulted in quite a few (potentially super messy) projects which all _kinda_ work but all apply different approaches to solve similar issues such as cli parsing or logging.
 Naturally, this has also resulted in code duplication.

 ChimeraKit is an approach to bring order to this mess by providing a framework that can host various independent modules.
-It allows to quickly add new modules that already support the bare minimum (usually required) setup such as cli parsing and configuration.
+It allows to quickly add new modules which with the bare minimum (usually required) setup such as cli parsing and configuration.

+_May the Chimera grow to a beautiful beast with various parts that somehow fit together._

 ## Adding a Module to the Kit
-A new module can be initialized by running:
+A new module can be initialized by running the helper script (yes, I am aware of the irony, that this is _yet_ another PS script):

 ```powershell
 .\createNewModule.ps1 -ModuleName <NewModule>